by Jay Beale

 Q: Should we restrict console access to a small group of user accounts?
 [N]

 We'll add some additional logging to the system, creating special logs for kernel messages and severe error messages and, furthermore, logging important information to two virtual TTY's.
-After we're done, you'll use
+After we're done, you'll use - and - to view these and - to get back to an X server.

 Q: Would you like to add additional logging?
 [Y]